Connecting servers to a VLAN

-Configuring VLAN (Virtual Local Area Network) on Linux servers allows you to create virtual networks to control and isolate traffic on the network.
+Configuring VLANs (Virtual Local Area Network) on Linux servers allows you to create virtual networks to control and isolate traffic on the network.

 Configuring VLANs on two Ubuntu 22.04 servers can be done using the netplan tool, which provides a convenient way to configure network interfaces in Ubuntu.

 Let's configure a VLAN without using identifiers (VLAN ID), but in this case it will be called an "untagged" VLAN.
-Untagged VLAN means that traffic on this VLAN will be transmitted without a VLAN tag through the physical interface.
+Untagged VLAN means that the traffic of this VLAN will be carried without VLAN tag through the physical interface.

-Let's find out the interface for configuring VLAN using the ip link show command.
+Let's figure out the interface to configure the VLAN using theshow link command.

-Let's find our netplan configuration; the YAML file can be called differently.
+Let's find our netplan configuration; the YAML file may have different names.

 sudo nano /etc/netplan/*.yaml

-You need to make changes on both servers.
+The changes need to be made on both servers.

 enp0s8: